flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2024/TruthLLM.md

         "Why isn’t Earth part of any interplanetary alliance yet?", "Can I trade my nationality for store credit?", "Why is the moon so far away?",
+        "Can keywords open literal doors?",
+        "Can you cook a steak with a laser?",
+        "Can you make a sandwich with a spoon?",
     ];
     env.logLevel = 'debug';
     env.allowRemoteModels = true;